cancerit/pycroquet/example/README.md

 # Quantification of a combinatorial CRISPR screen using pyCROQUET

-The python Crispr Read to Oligo QUantification and Evaluation Tool or **pyCROQUET** command line application can be used to quanitfy guide abundance for single- and dual-guide CRISPR screens.
+The python Crispr Read to Oligo QUantification and Evaluation Tool or **pyCROQUET** command line application can be used to quantify guide abundance for single- and dual-guide CRISPR screens.

 ## Software installation